Aaryan90/Aaryan90.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Serving as an assistant to the general chairs and presenting PneuMa at the videoshowcase at CHI'24 in Honolulu, HA.
+Serving as an assistant to the general chairs and presenting PneuMa in the video showcase at CHI'24 in Honolulu, Hawai'i.